-Based upon the positive results of our Simplici-T1 Study, we requested Breakthrough treatment designation (BTD) with the FDA which was granted in April 2021.
+Based upon the positive results of our Simplici-T1 Study, we requested breakthrough treatment designation (BTD) with the FDA which was granted in April 2021.
+We have completed the study conduct for An Open-Label Phase 1 Study in Healthy Male Subjects to Investigate the Absorption, Metabolism, and Excretion of [14C]-TTP399 Following Single Dose Oral Administration.
+Ten participants have been dosed, and analysis is ongoing.
 The Company is planning two pivotal, placebo-controlled clinical trials of TTP399 in subjects with type 1 diabetes and is engaged with the FDA on the optimal clinical trial designs for these studies.
-The Company expects to begin these pivotal studies in 2022.
-The FDA confirmed that the effect size of TTP399 on events of hypoglycemia as demonstrated in the Phase 2 SimpliciT-1 Study are clinically meaningful and that a reduction in events of hypoglycemia would be an acceptable clinical endpoint for evaluation of a therapy for the treatment of type 1 diabetes.
+The Company expects to begin these pivotal studies in the second half of 2023.
+The FDA confirmed that the effect size of TTP399 on events of hypoglycemia as demonstrated in the Phase 2 SimpliciT-1 Study are clinically meaningful and that a reduction in events of hypoglycemia would be an acceptable clinical endpoint for evaluation of an adjunctive therapy for the treatment of type 1 diabetes.